Key Points

 How to Create OODA

 Adopting OODA is easy enough if leaders are willing to embrace the shift in perspective and management style.
-This method is all about staying calm while you collect information, evaluate the nature of a problem and decide what solution is the best for the situation.
+This method is all about staying calm while you collect information, evaluate the nature of a problem, and decide what solution is the best for the situation.
 It’s all about analyzing and reacting.
 Leaders need to emphasize objective observation and get as much feedback from others as possible.

 PDCA vs. OODA: What’s the Difference?

-Even though PDCA and OODA are both methods for continuous improvement, they actually demand very different perspectives for businesses implementing them.
-Of the two methods, PDCA is more of a top-down approach that is conceived from the company’s leaders.
+Even though PDCA and OODA are both methods for continuous improvement, they demand very different perspectives for businesses implementing them.
+Of the two methods, PDCA is more of a top-down approach that is conceived by the company’s leaders.
 There is an established vision for the company, followed by a roadmap that is then followed by action.

 Compared to this method, OODA has an inverted perspective.
 When practicing this strategy, leaders are always reacting to situations or developments.
 This means that external factors typically dictate the priorities and timing of strategic decisions.

-PDCA vs. OODA: Who would use PDCA or OODA?
+PDCA vs. OODA: Who Would Use PDCA or OODA?

 Both methods are suitable for companies that want to adopt an established framework for internal improvement.
 OODA is ideal for environments where decisions must be made quickly or when consequences for failure are high.
-It was developed by the military to help pilots make quick decisions, so this is really the central feature.
+It was developed by the military to help pilots make quick decisions, so this is the central feature.
 OODA is better when you need to make a lot of fast, high-stakes choices.

 PDCA is suited for the exact opposite.
 This method is better for more long-term strategic decisions and for situations that demand innovation.
 PDCA is also frequently used in lean manufacturing to further refine workflow.
 It’s probably not a good idea to use both at the same time, but there’s no reason leaders can’t embrace them alternatively depending on the situation.

-Choosing Between PDCA and OODA: Real World Scenarios
+Choosing Between PDCA and OODA: Real-World Scenarios

 Active and Reactive Decisions